 The eggs laid by beetles in beetle tray 1 at the top of your system fall into the second tray which is worm tray 1.

-Every month or so simply swap the worm tray in worm tray 1 position with the next numbered worm tray.
-This way they can continue to grow while the new worm tray starts to fill up with eggs.
+Every month or so, simply swap the worm tray in worm tray 1 position with the next numbered worm tray.
+This way, the worms can continue to grow while the new worm tray starts to fill up with eggs.

 Worm Tray Rotation